 * as appropriate

-Intuitive eating is a practice of re-learning the instinctive hunger cues we had as babies and integrating that ability back into our lives.
+Intuitive eating is a practice of re-learning the instinctive hunger and fullness/satisfaction cues we had as babies and integrating that ability back into our relationship with food and body.

 Many individuals face mindless eating habits and struggle to find balance in their relationship with food.
 Sage Nutrition is committed to examining the cycle of eating for each individual; looking at the how, why, what, where, and when of an individual’s relationship with food.

 We recognize the challenges of integrating a mindful approach into one’s life, but we also believe it is possible, and necessary, for individuals to gain a greater understanding of food and to take charge of the decisions one makes around food.
 Food is meant to nourish our bodies, not nurture it.
 Developing a balanced relationship with food is essential for living a life free from dieting and disorder.